-I genuinely believe, that as a customer you deserve an honest apprasial of services being provided.
-To this extent I post ALL feedback recieved from customers,
+I genuinely believe, that as a customer you deserve an honest appraisal of services being provided.

 Two years after adopting our farm bred rescue collie we were still having problems both at home and out walking.
 We had been told that he was “fear aggressive” and had tried to deal with him on that basis.
 Jo’s assessment, however, was that he was not fearful but dominant!
 During our two day intensive training course we learnt techniques for walking calmly and correcting unwanted behaviour before venturing into Bradgate Park.
 Even after a short space of time, we felt a huge boost in confidence and, for the first time ever, we walked with him amongst other people, dogs and bikes.
 Jo was beside us every step of the way with help, advice and encouragement.

 We also had a home visit which has been very worthwhile.
 Also based around encouraging calmness, a difference was visible almost immediately.
 Although everything is still work in progress, we already have a much calmer dog who no longer feels the need to investigate every noise.

 There is no sudden leap to perfection of course, but Jo starts the process by training you to train your dog.
 Through perseverance with Jo’s techniques and accepting that we have work ahead of us, we are starting to see real improvements.
 To be able to walk past people without a performance of lunging and barking is like a little miracle.
 Other dogs, visitors to the home and traffic are going to take more persistence but we now feel confident enough to go into situations which we would previously have avoided.
 During a recent visit from relatives our dog managed to lie quietly for over an hour without making a fuss.
 They had previously only ever seen him snarling at them through the window!